Ottawa Paramedic Service: Ottawa EMS

 The Ottawa EMS-SMU came into existence on January 1, 2001, when six separate agencies providing Ambulance and Paramedic care to the then Regional Municipality of Ottawa-Carleton were amalgamated into one service.
 St. Lawrence & District Ambulance Services in Nepean, Ontario (SLDAS), Ottawa Carleton Regional Ambulance Service in Ottawa (OCRAS), Rockland/Orleans in Orleans, Ontario (ROAS), Carleton Place/Richmond in Richmond, Ontario, Kanata/Arnprior Ambulance in Kanata, Ontario, and Eastern Medical in Osgoode, Ontario, all became the Ottawa Paramedic Service.
+City council named Anthony Di Monte as the first Chief of the service.
 In 2003 the city also assumed control of the communications centre which was, at that time, run by a third party for the Government of Ontario.

 In the 1980s better ambulances and equipment became the Ministry of Health and Long-Term Care's priority.
 In the 1990s, semi-automatic Defibrillators and Symptom relief medications administration became the norm for paramedic Scope of practice.
 Due primarily to local grassroots efforts (Action Paramedic led by the ACT Foundation), political pressure and a research program called the Ontario Prehospital Advanced Life Support Studies (OPALS) Ottawa was the first center in Ontario to be selected to introduce fully trained Advanced Care Paramedics (ACP) as part of a Ministry of Health province-wide project.
 As we know them today ACPs have been in Ottawa since 1995.
 Various Advanced Life Support (ALS) response programs had been developed and implemented with much less success over the past 40 years throughout Ontario.
 Until 2001, Ottawa had never had a single agency provide comprehensive ACP paramedic treatment in the community.
 Prior to then it was typically several services operating under a single communications radio network offering only primary care paramedic (PCP) level of treatment and response.

 The Ottawa Paramedic Service is part of a larger city department comprising Ottawa By-law Services, Corporate Security and Emergency Management and Ottawa Fire Services.
 Like many other models the Paramedic Service and Fire Service are sister agencies within a single department, distinct but culturally separate.
 A single department overseen by a General Manager with a Paramedic Chief and a Fire Chief each with their mandate serving residents and the community.